javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 }
 ```

-Note that all "for" constructs allow to declare the looping variable inside the loop, like `let key` here.
+Note that all "for" constructs allow us to declare the looping variable inside the loop, like `let key` here.

 Also, we could use another variable name here instead of `key`.
 For instance, `"for(let prop in obj)"` is also widely used.